Wondering how to lose weight after 40? As we age, it becomes harder and harder to lose weight and shed those extra pounds.

-Due to a slower metabolism and hormone fluctuations, weight loss after 40 is different than weight loss in your 20s or 30s – but it’s possible with the right weight loss program in place!
+Due to a slower metabolism and hormone fluctuations, weight loss after 40 is different than weight loss in your 20s or 30s — but it is possible!

 1. Have The Right Mindset